hei-synd-aml/lab-0-TutoPoetry/README.md

     5.3 This will create a new environment based on the `pyproject.toml` file.
 You can see the environment in the project settings under "Python Interpreter".
 Now, you need to enter two paths.

         5.3.1 "Path to poetry" is the path to the poetry executable.
-This is the same path that your added to the PATH environment variable during the installation of Poetry.
 On Windows, it is typically `C:\Users\<username>\AppData\Roaming\Python\Scripts\poetry.exe`.
 On Linux and macOS, it is typically `$HOME/.local/bin/poetry`.
 In the field "Poetry env use", enter the path to the virtual environment.

         5.3.2 "Poetry env use" is the path to the virtual environment.
 To get the path to the virtual environment, in a terminal, run the command `poetry env info`.
 You can copy the path to the virtual environment and paste it in the field "Poetry env use".
 After step 5.3.2, your configuration should look like this: